top of page

 Trace the layers of Angers’ wartime past—from medieval fortifications to Nazi checkpoints and Resistance safe houses.
 Today’s walking seminar introduces the social, political, and geographic dynamics of occupation in the Loire Valley.

 Today, we also introduce Operation Vintner: A narrative-based, optional experience that runs throughout the week.
-Participants may choose how deeply deeply to engage—no espionage background required!
+Participants may choose how deeply to engage—no espionage background required!

 Finally, we unveil The Vineyard Dispatch—our shared Padlet board.
 Throughout the week, travelers are invited to post captioned photos that capture moments of meaning or curiosity.
 Together, we’ll build a living digital archive of our journey—one image, one story at a time.